 - reimbursement for the purchase of the above made from the date of the relevant disaster

-- funds to repair or replace when this is lower than the premium excess set by the insurance provider may be eligible
+- funds for repairs and replacements when this amount is lower than the premium excess set by the insurance provider

 - excess coverage for insurance claims.

-- mitigate the effect of future damage to the sport and recreation infrastructure due to a similar disaster event:
+- Mitigating the effect of future damage to the sport and recreation infrastructure due to a similar disaster event.

-- repair/restore damage to sport and recreation infrastructure that directly relates to the re-establishment of facilities.
+- Repairing and restoring damage to sport and recreation infrastructure that directly relates to the re-establishment of facilities.

 - Replace damaged items that are not covered by Level 1 assistance to restore operations to support the delivery of sport and recreation activities.

 To be eligible, organisations must:

-- be located in an NDRRA Category A-C declared disaster affected area (depending on level of funding requested)
+- be located in an DRFA Category A to C declared disaster affected area (depending on level of funding requested)

 - be an incorporated local or regional not-for-profit organisation with a primary objective relating to sport and recreation

 It is recommended that you contact your local Sport and Recreation regional office prior to applying to discuss any enquiries.

-Where possible, applications should be made through the department’s online grants system to reduce processing times.
+Where possible, applications should be made through the online grants system to reduce processing times.

 - Check if your organisation is eligible.

-- Step 2: Log in or create an Enquire applicant portal account
+- Log in or create an Enquire applicant portal account.

 - Complete the online application.